Here’s a look at the life of Bill Clinton, 42nd president of the United States.

 February 11, 2010 - Is rushed to New York Presbyterian Hospital with “chest discomfort” and undergoes a procedure that places two stents in one of his arteries.

-November 8, 2011 - Clinton's book about how to revive the economy, "Back to Work," is released.
+November 8, 2011 - Clinton’s book about how to revive the economy, “Back to Work,” is published.

-November 20, 2013 - Is awarded the Presidential Medal of Freedom by President Barack Obama.
+November 20, 2013 - Is awarded the Presidential Medal of Freedom by Obama.

 July 26, 2016 - Speaks at the Democratic National Convention in Philadelphia after Hillary Clinton becomes the Democratic Party nominee for president and the first woman in the history of the United States to lead the presidential ticket of a major political party.

 June 4, 2018 - “The President is Missing,” a novel co-written by Clinton and James Patterson, is published.
 During an interview with NBC to publicize the book, Clinton is asked if he owes Lewinsky a personal apology.
 He responds, “No, I do not - I have never talked to her.
 But I did say publicly on more than one occasion that I was sorry.
 That’s very different.
 The apology was public.”

 June 5, 2018 - Clinton expresses regret over his comments during the NBC interview.
 He says, “The important thing is that was a painful thing that happened 20 years ago and I apologized to my family, to Monica Lewinsky and her family, to the American people.
 I meant it then; I meant it now.
 I have had to live with the consequences every day since.”